nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 I want to close with a reflection about error-handling, and why I started thinking about this lens and this post, in the first place.

-I think when programmers think about error-handling, it often gets classed as a "robustness" concern, or as a concern for "production" or "serious" -- it's a topic you have to care about "at scale," or when something needs to be "reliable," or run on many different environments and handle unexpected input from the network, and so on.
+I think when programmers think about error-handling, it often gets classed as a "robustness" concern, or as a concern for "production" or "serious software" -- it's a topic you have to care about "at scale," or when something needs to be "reliable," or run on many different environments and handle unexpected input from the network, and so on.

 And that's all true, and for those sorts of systems it's definitely important to think carefully about what might go wrong and how, and how to handle it carefully.